epsilon537/xedit_cmm2/README.md

 XEdit Text Editor for Color Maximite 2 by Epsilon
 -------------------------------------------------
-Current Version: 0.6
+Current Version: 0.7

 ChangeLog
 ---------
+0.7:
+- Removed limitation: Text entered on find prompt can now include quotes and commas.
+- Added more keywords for syntax highlighting.
+- Fixed error that sometimes occurs when exiting, preventing context from being saved.
+- Position-in-buffer indicator now updates when searching.
+- Disable syntax highlighting if buffer is not MMBasic.
+- Improved cursor position restore when toggling between buffers (F4).
+- Accept two files to open on command line.

 0.6:
-- Critical Bug Fix: Pressing enter twice on last line in window triggered an incorrect page redraw action so it would look as if the line disappeared.
+- Critical Bug Fix: Pressing enter twice on last line in window triggered an incorrect page redraw action (scroll down instead of up) so it would look as if the line disappeared.
 - Critical Bug Fix: Ctrl-X (Cut) without active selection triggers program abort.
 - Bug Fix: In SERIAL_INPUT_COMPAT_MODE, toggle selection (Esc) was broken in 0.5.
 - In SERIAL_INPUT_COMPAT_MODE replaced Ctrl-B with Shift-Tab.
 This key binding only works